 B-1.2 Each lot shall be tested separately for determining its conformity to the requirements of this specification.

-B-1.3 The number of knives to be selected in the sample depends on the size of the lot and shall be in accordance with col 2 and 3 of Table 1.
+B-1.3 The number of knives to be selected in the sample depends on the size of the lot and shall be in accordance with col (2) and col (3) of Table 1.

 Table 1 Sacle of Sampling and Premissible Number of Defectives

+(Clauses B-1.3 and B-2.1)